7 Super Cheap Ways to See the World

 2. Use the Internet to Find Cheap Flights.

 If you want some cheap direct flights to Europe with major airlines, go to Skyscanner for price comparison and the best deals.

 There are quite a few budget airlines if you just want the lowest flying deals.
-Norwegian Airlines is probably the best one, offering direct flights to the U.K. and Scandinavia at cheap prices.
-Norwegian serves all the main international airports in the U.S., including New York, Boston, Orlando, Los Angeles, and Las Vegas.
+Norwegian Airlines is probably the best, offering direct flights to the United Kingdom and Scandinavia at cheap prices.
+Norwegian Air serves all the main international airports in the United States, including New York, Boston, Orlando, Los Angeles, and Las Vegas.

-4. Fly into One of the cheaper European Cities.
+4. Fly Into One of the Cheaper Cities.